mario-sound/mario-sound/README.md

-## My name is Mario and I'm a Audio Engineer, Junior Developer and tech lover, from Madrid but based in Barcelona. ##
+### My name is Mario and I'm a Audio Engineer, Junior Developer and tech lover.
+I'm from Madrid but based in Barcelona. ###

 ### About me: ###